Updated January 18, 2023

 What You Will Learn In This Post

-1. You will learn the 10 most important things you can do to create a financially successful book.
+1. You will learn the ten most important things you can do to create a financially successful book.

-2. You will learn the things to avoid that will destroy the financial success of your book.
+2. You will learn the things to avoid that will destroy your book’s financial success.

-3. You will learn why writing your book is only a small part of a book’s financial success.
+3. You will learn why writing your book is only a tiny part of your book’s financial success.

 There are now so many companies on the internet devoted to helping you publish your first book.
 Most will cost you a substantial amount of time and money.
-But, by doing your own research about how to self-publish your own book, you should not have any trouble making a quality book that sells on the major book-retailer websites.
+But, by researching how to self-publish your book, you should not have any trouble making a quality book that sells on major book-retailer websites.

 So, with that said, here is my list of the ten fundamental truths of self-publishing to help alleviate your first-timer fears about self-publishing.
 These commandments should help you avoid wasting time and money on your way to publishing your first book.